AndyZ-maragidyne/Game-Engine/README.md

 - component based entity system
 - event management system

-Contains three folders with three different games built using the engine.
+## How to play games

-To play the game, you would need to launch the server and client for the respective game
+Each of the three games are made using the game engine To play the game, you would need to launch the server and client for the respective game